LEQEMBI- lecanemab injection, solution LECANEMAB AUTOINJECTOR- lecanemab-irmb injection, solution

 Infusion-Related Reactions

-Advise patients of the potential risk of infusion-related reactions, which can include flu-like symptoms, nausea, vomiting, and changes in blood pressure, the majority of which occur with the first infusion [see Warnings and Precautions (5.3)].
+For patients receiving LEQEMBI via intravenous infusion, advise them of the potential risk of infusion-related reactions, which can include flu-like symptoms, nausea, vomiting, and changes in blood pressure.
+Advise patients that most infusion-related reactions occur with the first infusion but may occur with any of the infusions during treatment.
+Advise patients that symptoms can occur during infusion or after they leave the infusion center and to contact their healthcare provider if infusion-related reactions occur [see Warnings and Precautions (5.3)].

 Eisai Inc.